Telmisartan/amlodipine (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, angina, congestive heart failure, heart or blood vessel problems, a recent heart attack, or a mineral imbalance (such as high potassium or low sodium in the blood).
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, angina, congestive heart failure, heart or blood vessel problems, or a recent heart attack.

 - Do not stop using this medicine without asking your doctor, even if you feel well.
 This medicine will not cure your high blood pressure, but it will help keep it in the normal range.
 You may have to take blood pressure medicine for the rest of your life.